Implicit Regularization and Momentum Algorithms in Nonlinearly Parameterized Adaptive Control and Prediction: Concluding remarks and future directions

 \section{Concluding remarks and future directions}

 It is somewhat unusual in nonlinear control to have a choice between a large variety of algorithms that can all be proven to globally converge.
-Nevertheless, in this paper, we have presented a suite of new globally convergent adaptive control algorithms.
-The algorithms combine the velocity gradient methodology~\citep{fradkov-1979, fradkov-book} with the Bregman Lagrangian~\citep{ashia_1, ashia_2} to systematically generate velocity gradient algorithms with momentum.
-Based on analogies between isotonic regression~\citep{glmtron, alphatron, convotron} and algorithms for nonlinearly parameterized adaptive control~\citep{tyukin_book, tyukin_paper}, we extended our higher-order velocity gradient algorithms to the nonlinearly parameterized setting of generalized linear models.
-Using a similar parallel to distributed stochastic gradient descent algorithms~\citep{easgd, boffi-slot}, we developed a stable modification of all of our algorithms.
-We subsequently fused our developments with time-dependent learning rates based on the bounded gain forgetting formalism~\citep{slot_li_book}.
+Nevertheless, in this paper, we have presented a large set of new globally convergent adaptive control algorithms and analyzed their implicit bias properties.
+The general philosophy behind the development of these new algorithms is to leverage insight from recent developments in optimization and machine learning.
+As such, the results in this paper strengthen existing parallels between adaptive control, machine learning, and online optimization.

-By consideration of the non-Euclidean Bregman Lagrangian, we derived natural gradient~\citep{amari} and mirror descent~\citep{nem_yud, beck_teb}-like algorithms with momentum.
-Taking the infinite friction limit of these algorithms recovers a recent algorithm for adaptive robot control~\citep{natural_robot} that respects physical Riemannian constraints on the parameters throughout adaptation.
-By extending recent results on the implicit bias of optimization algorithms in machine learning~\citep{azizan_1, azizan_2} to the continuous-time setting, we proved that these mirror descent like-algorithms -- in the first-order, second-order, and nonlinearly parameterized settings -- impose implicit regularization on the parameter vectors found by adaptive control.
+The new algorithms combine the velocity gradient methodology~\citep{fradkov-1979, fradkov-book} with the Bregman Lagrangian~\citep{ashia_1, ashia_2} to systematically generate velocity gradient algorithms with momentum.
+These algorithms can be seen as an adaptive control analogue of Nesterov's method, and admit an alternative interpretation as adding a form of Polyak-Ruppert averaging to classical first-order methods.
+Based on this latter analogy, using a parallel to distributed stochastic gradient descent algorithms~\citep{easgd, boffi-slot}, we developed a stable modification of our algorithms that consists of feedback coupling with an exponentially weighted average.

-Throughout the paper, for simplicity of exposition, we focused on the $n^{\text{th}}$ order system (\ref{eqn:gen_sys}).
-As discussed in Remark~\ref{rmk:error}, our results extend to more general systems which have an error model similar to (\ref{eqn:s_dyn}), in the sense that the proof technique summarized by Lemma \ref{lem:conv} is roughly preserved.
-The $n^{\text{th}}$ order system structure makes the employed proportional-integral forms simple, as they can be written down explicitly as in (\ref{eqn:pi_comp_1})-(\ref{eqn:pi_comp_4}).
-As summarized in Remark \ref{rmk:pde}, a PDE needs to be solved in the general case, and solutions to this PDE may not exist.
-Solution of the PDE can be avoided by the dynamic scaling technique of~\citet{dyn_scale} or a similar embedding technique of~\citet{tyukin_book}.
+Throughout the paper, for simplicity of exposition, we gave concrete examples using the $n^{\text{th}}$ order system (\ref{eqn:gen_sys}).
+As discussed in Remark~\ref{rmk:error}, our results extend to more general systems that have an error model similar to (\ref{eqn:s_dyn}).